Murder of Brianna Denison: Aftermath

 The sale of handguns, stunguns and pepper spray increased dramatically in the University of Nevada, Reno area after Denison's body was found.
 Denison's mother founded the Bring Bri Justice Foundation to try to implement changes after Denison's body was found.

 On February 23, 2008, hundreds of people attended a vigil held in Reno for Denison.

 Media attention

 The case received prominent national media attention, including coverage by national news services Fox News Channel, CNN, ABC News, MSNBC, and CBS News.
 It was televised in 2008 on an episode of Dr. Phil and was featured as Case #7 in the 2009 E!
 Entertainment special, Young Beautiful & Vanished: 15 Unthinkable Crimes.

 The case was also on 20/20 on OWN, and on ID's Unusual Suspects, Vanished in Reno season 6 episode 1.

-Brianna's Law in Nevada was also put into action, which mandates anyone arrested for a felony to give up DNA.
+Brianna's Law in Nevada was also implemented, which mandates that anyone arrested for a felony give up DNA.